semana-io/hack-me/README.md

 - give one of his first preferred desk to an employee
 - minimize complexity
 - return employee that doesn't get desk

-### Extension : Zoning

-Add zone concept.
-A zone is a group of desk.
-Desk could be part of 0 or 1 zone.

-The app will allow the user to set zone to desk.

-The app will allow the user to set a list of zone and/or desk to his preferred list.

-The algorithm shoudl be adapted to deal with zone.